Ali-Sayed-Salehi/drs-llm/README.md

 # DRS-LLM
 Predicting pull request bug risk score using Llama sequence classification and explainability with Llama text generation.
-We use Llama 3.1 8B with 4-bit quantization and the implementation is done uging Hugging face Pipeline interface.
+We use Llama 3.1 8B with 4-bit quantization and the implementation is done using Hugging face Pipeline interface.

 ## Architecture
 ```mermaid